sendgrid/sendgrid-csharp/CONTRIBUTING.md

 Examples that demonstrate usage.

-**/Example/Example.cs**
+**/ExampleCoreProject/Example.cs**

+A working .NET Core example project for testing.

+**/ExampleNet45Project/Example.cs**

-A working example project for testing.
+A working .NET 4.5.2 example project for testing.

-**/SendGrid/SendGrid.cs**
+**src/SendGrid/SendGridClient.cs**

-The main interface to the SendGrid API is the class `SendGridAPIClient`.
+The main interface to the SendGrid API is the class `SendGridClient`.

-**/UnitTest**
+**/tests/SendGrid.Tests/Integration.cs**

-Unit tests
+Integration tests

 <a name="testing"></a>
 ## Testing

 All PRs require passing tests before the PR will be reviewed.

-All test files are in the [`UnitTest`](https://github.com/sendgrid/sendgrid-csharp/tree/v3beta/SendGrid/UnitTest) directory.
+All test files are in the [`UnitTest`](https://github.com/sendgrid/sendgrid-csharp/blob/master/tests/SendGrid.Tests) directory.

-For the purposes of contributing to this repo, please update the [`UnitTest.cs`](https://github.com/sendgrid/sendgrid-csharp/tree/v3beta/test/SendGrid/UnitTest/UnitTest.cs) file with unit tests as you modify the code.
+For the purposes of contributing to this repo, please update the [`Integration.cs`](https://github.com/sendgrid/sendgrid-csharp/blob/master/tests/SendGrid.Tests/Integration.cs) file with unit tests as you modify the code.

 Downloaded [Prism](https://github.com/stoplightio/prism/releases) and rename the executable to be prism.exe and place the renamed executable in your PATH.